 In 2001 the National Governors Association honored the Utah Shakespeare Festival with the award for Distinguished Service in the Arts for Artistic Production at its ninety-third annual meeting in Providence, Rhode Island.
 The award recognizes outstanding service to the arts, focusing on contributions that improve the quality of life and bring distinction to the state or community.

-The Utah Shakespeare Festival has also been the recipient of numerous other awards.
-Most recently the Festival was honored with the Best of State Award in arts and entertainment.
+The Utah Shakespeare Festival has also been the recipient of numerous other awards, including the Best of State Award in arts and entertainment.
 In addition Festival Founder Fred C. Adams was named Utah’s 2003 Entrepreneur of the Year for Community Enrichment by Ernst & Young, and in 2010 received both the Utah Governor’s Award in the Humanities and the Burbage Award for a lifetime of service to the international Shakespearean theatre community.

 The Summer Festival offers free nightly Greenshows featuring music, song, and tales on the green; the New American Playwrights Project, showcasing work of new playwrights; free literary seminars; props, actor, and costume seminars; backstage tours; Repertory Magic, allowing guests to watch and ask questions about the twice-a-day scene changes; and play orientations before shows.